mathjax/MathJax-docs/output/mathml.rst

 option to ``false`` turns off the assistive MathML in the contextual menu.
-The :func:`pageReady()` function also includes a line that disables the assistive-MathML item in the menu, so user's can't accidentaly turn it on again.
+The :func:`pageReady()` function also includes a line that disables the assistive-MathML item in the menu, so user's can't accidentally turn it on again.
 Finally, the `assistiveMml` render action is disabled, since it will never be activated (overkill perhaps, but no need to run the usual code for nothing).